The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

 \subsection{Metric currents and Finsler mass}

-Metric currents, as developed in the original paper by Ambrosio and Kirchheim \cite{AK}, are functionals on tuples of Lipschitz functions and extend the classical Euclidean currents introduced by Federer and Fleming \cite{FF,F} and de Rham \cite{DR}.
+Metric currents, as introduced by Ambrosio and Kirchheim \cite{AK}, are functionals acting on tuples of Lipschitz functions and generalize the classical Euclidean currents originally developed by Federer and Fleming \cite{FF,F} and de Rham \cite{DR}.
 Since we only need currents with compact support, an equivalent definition is due to Lang \cite{L}.
 See \cite[Definition~2.2]{Z} for the same set of axioms used below.